SpongePowered/LaunchWrapperTestSuite/README.md

 When you run your tests using `gradle test` it should load the test class in the custom classloader and apply the configured transformers.

 ## Parameterized test
-If you are using a [Parameterized test](https://github.com/junit-team/junit4/wiki/Parameterized-tests) you need to change the test runner to `LaunchWrapperParameterized`:
+If you are using a [parameterized test](https://github.com/junit-team/junit4/wiki/Parameterized-tests) you need to change the test runner to `LaunchWrapperParameterized`:

 ```java
 @RunWith(LaunchWrapperParameterized.class)